 We have already established networks in some of the world’s fastest growing markets.
 We plan to grow our network in these key markets to more than 8,000 sites by 2030, and we will disclose progress.

 Our retail fuels offer is a source of differentiation, with our retail sites generally selling more fuel than the industry average.
 We will disclose the number of sites and retail fuels volumes sold.
 We will provide visibility into our leading premium fuels, which generate higher margins than our regular fuels.
-And we will disclose the retail fuels gross margin for our total network.
+And disclose the retail fuels gross margin for our total network.

 We intend to approximately double customer touchpoints at our retail sites to more than 20 million per day by 2030 whilst driving customer intimacy and loyalty - we know that transacting customers on our loyalty schemes currently purchase four times as much fuel.
 We plan to deliver this by creating a platform of leading digital offers, such as BPme.
 We will respond to shifting customer needs by continuing to evolve and personalise their experience of our digital and loyalty offers, supporting overall margin expansion.
 And we will share progress of our successful loyalty programmes through the disclosure of customer digital downloads.